 Sexual Misconduct Hearing Board

 Sexual Misconduct Hearing Board (SMHB) members include faculty and staff members from across the university that are responsible for adjudicating cases of sexual misconduct which go before the board, including recommending sanctions.
-Only 3 of the above listed members serve in any one hearing procedure.
+Three (3) hearing board members serve in any one hearing procedure.
 The hearing officer listed with the board, serves as the resolution facilitator but makes no decisions regarding responsibility or sanction.
 These decisions are left to the board as part of the formal live hearing process for all sexual harassment cases that meet Title IX requirements.

 - Level 1: Appeal to the Dean of Students